Milling wood

 When routing in wood, machines such as a router or router table use a rotating tool to precisely remove material to create the desired shape, contour or groove.
 This processing technique offers you many design options for a wide variety of wood projects.
 Use RUWI's valuable tips and advice to achieve the best results and take your routing projects to the next level.

-Our comprehensive guide "Milling wood" provides you with precise step-by-step instructions and covers all the important sub-topics that you should consider when processing wood with a router or router table.
-Learn how to choose the right wood, find the right router tool and which machine is best suited to successfully complete your projects.
-Immerse yourself in the world of wood milling and discover the many possibilities offered by routers and router tables.
+Our comprehensive guide, “Wood Routing,” provides you with precise, step-by-step instructions and covers all the key topics you need to consider when working with wood using a router or a router table.
+Learn how to choose the right wood, find the appropriate router bits, and determine which machine is best suited to successfully complete your projects.
+Dive into the world of wood routing and discover the many possibilities that a router and router table offer you.

 Table of contents